gerhynes/aws-notes/certified-cloud-practitioner/README.md

 A partner belongs to a specific tier: Select, Advanced, or Premier.
 Different tiers have different annual fees and certification requirements.

-You can have unique speaking opportunities in thw official AWS marketing channels, such as blogs or webinars.
+You can have unique speaking opportunities in the official AWS marketing channels, such as blogs or webinars.

 Being part of the APN is a requirement to be a Sponsor with a vendor booth at AWS events.